Democracy | Malian | Citizen | Ballot

 societal demise.
 This was quoted by Plato in book 10 of

-The Republic, in Socrates' conversation with Adamant's.[253]
+The Republic, in Socrates' conversation with Democratic

 Socrates was of the opinion that the right to vote must